 Well on track

-Head of Project Office Alfred Hoess reviewed the current status of various contract amendments as well as the status of deliverables that are either completed or still to be expected.
+Project Coordination Office Alfred Höß reviewed the current status of various contract amendments as well as the status of deliverables that are either completed or still to be expected.
 He also set the agenda for the upcoming review meeting in July.
 Overall, the work packages of Productive4.0 are well on track.

 In touch with other projects